 Thinking about the story

-No matter what kind of story you think RPGs produce, whether Picaresque, or Story Now, or Story Later, or improv comedy, RPGs allow us to create stories together.
+No matter what kind of story you think RPGs produce, whether Picaresque, or Story Now, or Story Later, or improv comedy, or epic fiction, RPGs allow us to create stories together.
 And sometimes, it is best to prioritize the story in a given moment.
 Do we need to move on from this scene?
 Would this be the best moment for me to reveal my character’s secret?
 Should we skip this because it’s only interesting to me?

 What Makes Metagaming Bad?